Fall & Winter Reminders

 Mailboxes - To ensure mail delivery, please clear snow away from the front of your mailbox.
 Properly installed mailboxes (PDF) accidentally toppled by the blade of a snow plow are the home owners’ responsibility to repair however you will be reimbursed up to $75 with turned in receipts.
 Mailbox Reimbursement Form (PDF)

-Safety - Children are attracted to mounds of snow but please keep them from the areas along streets or the middle of cul-de-sacs where vehicles frequent and visibility could be impaired.
+Safety - Children are attracted to mounds of snow but please keep them from the areas along streets and ends of driveways where vehicles frequent and visibility could be impaired.
 Due to the size and force of the snowplow, it is important to keep items, such as vehicles, rubbish containers, etc., at least 5 feet back from the edge of the street.
 Any closer and they could sustain damage or become buried under snow.
 Shoveling, blowing, pushing, or plowing snow or ice into a City street - whether or not the street has already been plowed - can result in a fine for the homeowner.

 Sod Damage - If a snow plow causes sod damage, in the spring, the City will repair the area with topsoil and seed.
 Please be mindful of planting shrubs, flowers or installing sprinkler heads in the City’s Right of Way as we are not responsible for damages.

 Trash and Recycling - On trash collection day, set your rubbish and recycling containers out prior to 7 AM.
 Place the containers on the driveway apron, behind the curb, out of the path of traffic and snow plows.